joeloudjinz/laravel-repository/README.md

     ],
 ```

-- **paths** array determines the paths for the different files, `Repositories` represent the root directory for them and what goes after the slash is the directory for those files, note that `app/` is not present because the package will take care of adding it if it's specified.
+- **paths** array determines the paths for different files, `Repositories` represent the root directory for them and what goes after the slash is the directory for those files, note that `app/` is not present because it will be added if specified.

 ## <a id="usage">Usage</a>